kellyjonbrazil/jc/docs/parsers/ufw.md

 # jc.parsers.ufw
 jc - JSON CLI output utility `ufw status` command output parser

+Note: a list of ports will be parsed to the `to_service` or `from_service` field as a comma-separated string.

 Usage (cli):

     $ ufw status | jc --ufw